udesly-adapter/university/docs/shopify/02 - Theme Setup/02 - tips.md

 These kind of special pages will directly use your `theme.liquid` layout without allowing you to customize in a different way the template.

-To overcome this issue, with the Adapter, you can define a **Special page**, just by creating a new page in Webflow and giving it the slug **special-page**.
+To overcome this issue, with the Udesly App, you can define a **Special page**, just by creating a new page in Webflow and giving it the slug **special-page**.

 Inside this page the only dynamic element you can insert is a placeholder where the whole content will be added directly from Shopify.